 Belmont’s first season in the Ohio Valley Conference, 2013, the Bruins set a school record with 37 regular season wins.
 During the inaugural year, the Bruins led the OVC in walks, hit by pitches, and were second in fielding percentage.
 Josh Davis was selected as a First Team All-OVC utility player after hitting .293 and recording 12 saves as the Bruins closer.
 He was also a finalist for the John Olerud Two-Way Player award which goes to the best two-way player in the country.
 Drew Turner was selected to the All-OVC Second Team after hitting .318 and stealing 12 bases.
 After the successful season shortstop Jared Breen was drafted by the Baltimore Orioles in the 24th round.

-From 2009-2012 coach Smith served as the volunteer assistant.
+From 2009-2012 coach Smith served as a volunteer assistant at Belmont.
 During this time he worked with the outfielders and coached first base.
 He also was instrumental in the coordination of the base running scheme that has been a staple of the Bruin program.

 Before coming to Belmont, Smith assisted at Trevecca Nazarene University for three years working with the outfielders, catchers and hitters.
 While at Trevecca the team compiled two NAIA regional appearances, two TranSouth conference championships, five NAIA All-Americans and four players that signed professional contracts.
 During that span the Trojans averaged over 38 wins a season.

-Smith, who is a member of the ABCA and TBCA, has staffed numerous camps around the southeast including Vanderbilt University, University of Tennessee, Middle Tennessee State University and several high schools.
+Smith, who is a member of the ABCA and TBCA, staffing a plethora of camps around the southeast that include host schools such as Vanderbilt University, University of Tennessee, Middle Tennessee State University and several high schools.

 In 2016, Smith's presentation on outfield play was featured at the Tennessee Baseball Coaches Association clinic.
 Smith presented alongside many well-respected coaches at the event.